 Shurakuen Garden 衆楽園

-A feudal lord's garden often compared to Sento Gosho in Kyoto
+A Japanese garden modeled after Sento Gosho in Kyoto

 You can enjoy strolling around this garden during any season, where you will always find people, both locals and visitors, soaking up the relaxing and tranquil grounds throughout the day.